 Beauty schools will charge you next to nothing (if they charge you anything at all) to get your hair styled or trimmed.
 Most beauty school students are highly experienced in their craft and are simply trying to hone their skills and earn a certification in the process, so you can bank on them doing a good job.

 Did you know that most devices still use electricity even when they’re not being used?
-As long as they’re plugged in, they can continue to use between 10 and 100 percent of the power they consume when in use; and this can really hurt your electricity bill.
-It isn’t exactly practical to unplug everything when you are done, so use surge protectors everywhere and switch them off when you are finished.
+As long as they’re plugged in, they can continue to use between 10 and 100 per cent of the power they consume when in use.
+This can really hurt your electricity bill.
+It isn’t exactly practical to unplug all your devices when you’re done using them, so use surge protectors everywhere and switch them off when you are finished.

-If you send ten relatives greeting cards on just birthdays and Christmas, you have just spent (at least) $100.
-Printing out greeting cards cuts this cost to only a few cents per card, so you will end up spending no more than a couple of dollars.
+If you send 10 relatives greeting cards on just birthdays and Christmas, you could find yourself spending more than $100 a year.
+Printing out greeting cards cuts this cost to only a few cents per card, so you’ll end up spending no more than a couple of dollars.
 Alternatively, e-cards are free!

 6. Share your (or someone else’s) Netflix account